Erased, But Not Forgotten: Erased Rectified Flow Transformers Still Remain Unsafe Under Concept Attack: Method

+This gradient connects directly to the flow matching objective, where the model predicts a velocity field $v_\theta(x_t, t)$ that governs the sample's transport along the generative path.
+This yields the attack-guided velocity loss:

-where $x_t$ denotes the latent at timestep $t$ in the denoising process, $\theta$ are the original parameters, $\Delta\theta$ is the learnable LoRA weights for fine-tuning, and $\eta$ controls the aggressiveness of the attack, equivalent with the negative guidance in \cite{esd}.
-The conditional input $c_{\text{target}}$ specifies the concept intended for attack (\textit{e.g.}, ``\textit{nudity}"), while $\varnothing$ denotes the unconditional null prompt.
-Additionally, The term $v$ represents the \textit{velocity} of the flow matching process, which forms the core of Flux's scheduling mechanism and is conceptually equivalent to the \emph{v-prediction}~\citep{vprediction} in diffusion models.
-By targeting this variable, our attack alters the generative trajectory, steering it away from suppression and restoring erased concepts with higher precision.
+where $x_t$ denotes the latent at timestep $t$ in the denoising process, and $\varnothing$ denotes the unconditional null prompt.
+By optimizing this loss, the attack reshapes the generative trajectory, pulling it away from suppression and guiding the model to restore erased concepts with higher precision.

-\textbf{LoRA consistency loss.} While the previous objectives focus on reactivating suppressed attention and amplifying target velocity, they may inadvertently affect unrelated visual elements.
-For example, given the prompt ``\textit{a cartoon naked girl in a hotel}", where the erased concept is ``\textit{naked}" and the unrelated content includes ``\textit{cartoon}" and ``\textit{hotel}", our goal is to restore the concept ``\textit{naked}" without degrading the generation of other elements or overall visual layout.
-To achieve this, we fix a prompt $c$ that contains both the target and unrelated content, and sample 4–8 reference images using random seeds, then train the LoRA weights $\Delta\theta$ to minimally deviate from the original generation dynamics:
+\textbf{LoRA consistency loss.} While the previous objectives reactivate suppressed attention and amplify the target velocity, they can sometimes disturb unrelated visual elements.
+For instance, given the prompt ``\textit{a red sports car parked beside a forest lake}", where the erased concept is ``\textit{red}" and unrelated content includes ``\textit{sports car}" and ``\textit{forest lake}", our goal is to restore ``\textit{red}" without affecting the car or the environment layout.
+To achieve this, we fix a prompt $c$ that contains both the target and unrelated content, and sample 4–8 reference images using random seeds.
+We then train the LoRA weights $\Delta\theta$ so that the model's predicted velocity field stays close to the original generation dynamics:

-where $v = x_T - u_{\text{pix}}$ is the ground-truth velocity ($T$ is the total denoising timesteps, $x_T$ is random noise, $u_{\text{pix}}$ is the VAE~\citep{vae} encoded latent of the sampled image from $\mathcal{I}_f$), and the noised latent is given by $u_t = (1-t)\,u_{\text{pix}} + t\,x_T$.
-This formulation directly follows the flow matching schedule in Flux, ensuring our attack is achieved without disturbing the global synthesis trajectory or unrelated content.
+where $x_T$ is the Gaussian noise at the final denoising step, $x_0$ is the VAE-encoded latent~\citep{vae} of a reference image sampled from $\mathcal{I}_f$, and $x_t = (1-t)\,x_0 + t\,x_T$ is the noised latent at timestep $t$.
+This formulation follows Flux's flow matching schedule, ensuring that fine-tuning stays aligned with the model's native synthesis dynamics without affecting unrelated regions or global layout consistency.